 “I’ve seen one example of a project that would typically take six to nine months taking less than two weeks.
 As they look towards corporate life after lockdown, clients are asking how they can stop layers of bureaucracy from creeping back in.”

-A recent Gartner poll found that 86% of organisations had turned to "virtual" methods of interviewing candidates during the pandemic, while 85% had used digital channels to onboard new employees remotely.in digitization in recent weeks.
+Recruiting has also undergone something of a crash-course in digitization in recent weeks.
+A recent Gartner poll found that 86% of organisations had turned to “virtual” methods of interviewing candidates during the pandemic, while 85% had used digital channels to onboard new employees remotely.

 As a result, companies are beginning to recognize that remote working can help diversify their workforce by expanding talent pools outside of the cities – or even countries – in which their offices are based.